AirplaneGobrr-Trash/.github/profile/README.md

 - `192.168.4.50` - MAIN PC

 - `192.168.4.132` - Rasberry Pi B4
+  - This is used to run all projects

 - `192.168.4.76` - Rasberry pi B3
+  - Used as a file server and assests for projects

 - `192.168.4.100` - Ubuntu VM